dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 A special value `ABORTED` may be stored at version j when the latest invocation of TXj aborts.
 If TXk reads this value, it suspends and resumes when the value becomes set.

 **VALIDAFTER(j, k)** is implemented by a scheduler.
-For each j, every TXk with index k > j is scheduled for (re)validation after TXj completes (re-)execution.
+For each j, after TXj completes a (re-)execution, the scheduler dispatched every TXk with index k > j for (re)validation.
 Validation re-reads the read-set of the TXk and compares against the original read-set that TXk obtained in its latest execution.
 If validation fails, TXk re-executes.

 ## Scheduling